Views of the Hughenden Manor estate

-From the gate, bear right towards another gate leading into woodland.
+From the gate bear right towards another gate leading into woodland.
 Enter Flagmore Wood and follow the path, which merges with another path from the left, until it reaches a dip.
 Here turn left following a clear path directly downhill.
 The path curves to the right towards the bottom of the slope.
 On reaching a T-junction, turn right along the bottom of the valley.
-Just before the path reaches another gate into a field, turn left up a short climb.
+At a crossing path, just before you reach another gate into a field, turn left up a short climb.
 At the T-junction at top of the slope turn right, following the signpost to Hughenden Manor & Tea Room.
 Follow this path along the edge of Echo Valley.

 Echo Valley View